jyfang6/kirag/README.md

 Extracting knowledge triples for all the documents can take a long time.
 We provide the pre-built KG corpus for the HotPotQA, 2WikiMultiHopQA and MuSiQue datasets, which can be downloaded from the `kg_corpus` folder at [here](https://osf.io/qw594/files/osfstorage).

 ## Training
-In KiRAG, the Reasoning Chain Aligner requires training to better identify candidate knowledge triples that can fill the information gaps in the reasoning process.
+In KiRAG, the Reasoning Chain Aligner requires training to better identify candidate knowledge triples that can fill the information gaps in reasoning process.
 We provide the training and development data at [here](https://osf.io/qw594/files/osfstorage).

 Run the following command to train the Reasoning Chain Aligner:
 ```bash